hossbeast/fab/libxapi/README.md

 of the finally block is skipped, and the function returns.
 This is consistent with the way exception handling works in other implementations, such as C# and Java.

-With most other implementations, the original error and stack trace are discarded. libxapi preserves the original error.
+With other implementations, the original error and stack trace are discarded. libxapi preserves the original error.

 In stacktrace mode, the stack for the new error is rooted in the frame whose finally block was executing when it was thrown.
-These frames are included when the backtrace is rendered.
+For that function, the calltree includes two frames, the frame for the body block, and a subframe, for the finally block.

 In this case, the exit value encodes the original error.